Florida breaks record with 10,109 new coronavirus cases

 Deaths have been surging in Brazil, Mexico and India, which are in the top 10.

-Four European nations are in the top 10 after Belgium dropped to 11th with 7, behind Peru, which reported 183 deaths.
-The United Kingdom's deaths increased from 155 to 176 for third place with 43,906, which is behind the United States and Brazil.
+Four European nations are in the top 10.
+The United Kingdom's deaths decreased from 176 to 89 for third place with 43,995, which is behind the United States and Brazil.
 The high was 1,172.

-Sweden, which has been doing "herd immunity, reported 12 additional deaths for a total of 5,370 in 17th.
-Neighboring Norway reported 1 death to rise to 251 and 17 more cases.
+Sweden, which has been doing "herd immunity, reported 12 additional deaths for a total of 5,411 in 17th.
+Neighboring Norway reported no deaths to remain at 251 and 6 more cases.

-China, the original epicenter of the world but now in 19th place, hasn’t reported a death since April 26 and added 3 cases Thursday.
-The 57 cases one week ago Sunday were the highest since 89 on April 13.
+China, the original epicenter of the world but now in 19th place, hasn’t reported a death since April 26 and added 5 cases Friday.

 Scripps Only Content 2020